pwarnaku/SIT305-Project/Readme.md

 ## Overview

-- This is an unlimited running IOS  game called **Blocks & RUN** coded in Swift Spritekit,built for people to stress relief with no age limit.
+- This is an unlimited running IOS  game called **RUN** coded in Swift Spritekit,built for people to stress relief with no age limit.

 - For the first time, user needs to login proving by his/her username.
 - Tap on the screen to start the game.
 A character will run on the bridge and after few minutes later character  meets blue color flames on the brigde.